Digitalroot-Technologies/MediaWiki_PHPBB_Auth/README.md

 $wgCachePages = false;
 ```

-Be sure to disable all debugging options after you are done!
+:warning: Remember to disable all debugging options after you are done! :warning: